tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 3) Necessary Content of Financing Contracts or Guarantee Agreements:

 + Names of the parties to the financing contract, i.e. the creditor, borrower, and guarantor.
-+ APR of charge and the term cost or profit calculated and specified at the time of concluding the financing contract.
++ Annual Percentage Rate of charge and the term cost or profit calculated and specified at the time of concluding the financing contract.
 The actual borrowing cost and the comparability should be indicated.
-APR must include all mandatory charges or costs under a consumer financing as shown in the relevant advertising notices or materials.
+Annual Percentage Rate must include all mandatory charges or costs under a consumer financing as shown in the relevant advertising notices or materials.
 + The financing contract must stipulate the use of the declining balance method in distributing the term cost over the maturity period, which means that the term cost is allocated pro-rata to installments based on the remaining balance of the amount of financing at the beginning of the period for which an installment is due.
 + All fees, costs and administrative services charges to be recovered from the borrower by the creditor must not exceed the equivalent of (1%) of the amount of financing or SAR 5,000 (five thousand Saudi Riyals), whichever is lower, in addition to calculating VAT on the fee amount.
 + Statement of account in the form of repayment schedule if the financing contract involves capital amortization, in addition to outstanding payments, timeframes and repayment-related terms.